DhanushPasupuleti10/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-I have created Tic-Tac-Toe game in which the system is cannot be beaten by anyone.
+I have created Tic-Tac-Toe game in which the system is cannot be beaten by anyone easily.